 Ten Cs is really neat!
 Thanks for your great work!! ~Tom Culp, Mansfield Ohio

 How can you make such a great software, create these wonderful photobubbles of Mt.
 Sinai and put so much else in it …and sell it for just $27?
 I would have paid twice as much. ~Noreen Shields, Ascension Church, San Francisco

 The original music was terrific and really set the mood for contemplation and exploration. ~Mary Bonoit, St. John’s Church, Indianapolis.

 Thank you for giving us interesting open-ended questions to discuss, and not just things to look at and hear. ~John Wakefield, Apostle’s Church of God, Denver.

-I’ll let you know what I think of the CD when I get it back from my teacher who hasn’t returned it yet because his college student daughter didn’t want to give it back quite so soon. -Lynn Haus, Minneapolis
+I’ll let you know what I think of the program when I get it back from my teacher who hasn’t returned it yet because his college student daughter didn’t want to give it back quite so soon. -Lynn Haus, Minneapolis